 Where to Stay on The Amalfi Coast

 I really recommend staying in Praiano, it’s a very small town and the accommodations are mostly locally run B&Bs and small hotels, which make it feel less touristy.
 I stayed at Villa Il Frantoio, a great little B&B with an amazing pool overlooking the sea, run by the lovely Giulio and his family.
+If you visit early/late in the season, you can find rooms here for £150 a night.

 If you’re looking for somewhere a bit more lively, then I would recommend staying in Amalfi or Positano, which are busier with more restaurants and bars.
 Although there are many high-end hotels in these towns you can still find a selection of budget Amalfi and Positano hotels.